If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Runes marked the pattern carved along the edges of the metal bands and lock.

 ‘Yes.
 Yes I did.’
 Dumbledore straightened the piles of letters, books, and papers on his desk, then produced an elegant, silver bowl full of bright, acid-yellow sweets from within the box and placed it on the desk between them.
 ‘Sherbet lemon?
 I’ve had ample opportunity to indulge my fondness for muggle sweets recently.’

 Harry resisted the urge to sigh.
 Only Dumbledore would keep something as mundane as sherbet lemons inside such an interesting looking box.

 ‘Harry?’
 Dumbledore waggled the bowl.

 Harry slipped the sherbet lemon into his mouth.
-A strong, sour-edged sweetness filled his mouth.
-Fleur might like this.
-They’re probably a bit sour for her, though.
+A strong, sour-edged sweetness swamped his tongue.
+Fleur might like this, but they’re probably a bit sour.
 Gabby would like them a lot.

 ‘How have you been?’
 Dumbledore crunched his sherbet lemon and swallowed.
 ‘I see you’ve abandoned your glasses.
 An unusual solution to short-sightedness, that.
 I’d be most keen to learn who did it for you and how you found them?’